manuarora700/react-code-editor/README.md

 # CodeRush - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code.

-Blog soon!
+Blog: <a href="https://www.freecodecamp.org/news/how-to-build-react-based-code-editor/" target="__blank">FreeCodeCamp - Build A Code IDE with React</a>

 TODO: